 Laws that Pertain To Medical Assisting

-The medical assistant is generally prohibited from performing invasive procedures, which may include urinary catheter insertion, starting intravenous (IV) lines, arterial blood draws, cosmetic laser treatments, administering Botox injections and chemotherapeutic, or narcotic drugs.
-Furthermore, they may need limited licences for highly technical tasks, such as operating radiological equipment and expsing patients to x-rays.
-Medical assistants and their supervisors must be vigilant, engaged, pro-active, alert, inquisitive and well-informed to know what a medical assistant is and is not allowed to do.
+Bottom line is: the physician is ultimately responsible for managing the health care of patients in all settings.
+Patients must be made aware that they are being cared for by a medical assistant and not a nurse, or physician assistant when direct care is provided.
+The medical assistant is generally prohibited from doing invasive procedures, such as urinary catheter insertion, starting intravenous (IV) lines, arterial blood draws, cosmetic laser treatments, administering Botox injections and chemotherapeutic, or narcotic drugs.
+Furthermore, they may need limited licences for highly technical tasks, such as operating radiological equipment and exposing patients to x-rays.
+Laws can change from state to state.

 Medical assistants are prohibited from making independent health assessments, judgments about medical treatment, diagnoses and may not: